nicotsou/nicotsou.com/content/blog/ai-will-not-replace-software-engineers/index.md

 I really find Simon Sinek’s speech very inspiring; the human brain [cannot comprehend the negative](https://www.youtube.com/watch?v=W05FYkqv7hM).
 It’s in our DNA.
 We spend so much energy worrying about everything that is happening, and we forget that _we_ can make this world a better place.

-From that perspective, it doesn’t really pay off thinking as a pessimist here, doesn't it?
+From that perspective, it doesn’t really pay off thinking as a pessimist here, does it?

 Sounds too good to be true?
 Well, give it [five minutes](https://signalvnoise.com/posts/3124-give-it-five-minutes).